MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 # What is the Azure Information Protection unified labeling scanner?

->*Applies to: [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection), Windows Server 2019, Windows Server 2016, Windows Server 2012 R2*
+>***Applies to**: [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection), Windows Server 2019, Windows Server 2016, Windows Server 2012 R2*
+>
+>***Relevant for**: [AIP unified labeling client only](../faqs.md#whats-the-difference-between-the-azure-information-protection-classic-and-unified-labeling-clients).
+For the classic client, see [What is the Azure Information Protection classic scanner?](deploy-aip-scanner-classic.md)*

 >[!NOTE]
-> If you're using the classic scanner, see [What is the Azure Information Protection classic scanner?](deploy-aip-scanner-classic.md).
->
 > To scan and label files on cloud repositories, use [Cloud App Security](/cloud-app-security/) instead of the scanner.

 Use the information in this section to learn about the Azure Information Protection unified labeling scanner, and then how to successfully install, configure, run and if necessary, troubleshoot it.